-Income taxes - uncertain tax positions
+Balance Sheet Caption / Effect if Different Assumptions Used Nature of Critical Accounting Estimate Income taxes - uncertain tax positions The factors that could impact our estimates of uncertain tax positions include the likelihood of being sustained upon audit based on the technical merits of the tax position and related assumed interest and penalties.
+If our positions are upheld upon audit, our net income would increase.
 We evaluate tax positions to determine whether the benefits are more likely than not to be sustained on audit based on their technical merits.
 The Company establishes a liability if the probability that the position will be sustained is 50% or less.
 For uncertain positions that management believes are more likely than not to be sustained, the Company recognizes a liability based upon management's estimate of the most likely settlement outcome with the taxing authority.
 These amounts primarily relate to federal and state uncertain positions of the value and timing of deductions and uncertain positions of attributing taxable income to states.

-Balances that are included in the Consolidated Balance Sheets within Accrued expenses and other liabilities are as follows (in millions):

-See Note 22 to the Consolidated Financial Statements for additional discussion around uncertain tax positions and the Liquidity and Capital Resources section of this MD&A for a discussion of their potential impact on liquidity.

-Balance Sheet Caption / Nature of Critical Accounting Estimate

-Unpaid claims and claim expenses - Cigna Healthcare

-Unpaid claims and claim expenses include both reported claims and estimates for losses incurred but not yet reported.

-Unpaid claims and claim expenses in Cigna Healthcare are primarily impacted by assumptions related to completion factors and medical cost trend.
-Variation of actual results from either assumption could impact the unpaid claims balance as noted below.
-A large number of factors may cause the medical cost trend to vary from the Company's estimates, including: changes in health management practices, changes in the level and mix of benefits offered and services utilized and changes in medical practices.
-Completion factors may be affected if actual claims submission rates from providers differ from estimates (that can be influenced by a number of factors, including provider mix and electronic versus manual submissions), or if changes to the Company's internal claims processing patterns occur.

-Unpaid claims and claim expenses for the Cigna Healthcare segment as of December 31 were as follows (in millions):
+Balances that are included in the Consolidated Balance Sheets within Accrued expenses and other liabilities are as follows (in millions): ·2022 - \$1,343 ·2021 - \$1,230 See Note 22 to the Consolidated Financial Statements for additional discussion around uncertain tax positions and the Liquidity and Capital Resources section of this MD&A for a discussion of their potential impact on liquidity.
+Balance Sheet Caption / Effect if Different Assumptions Used Nature of Critical Accounting Estimate Unpaid claims and claim expenses - Cigna Healthcare Based on studies of our claim experience, it is reasonably possible that a 100 basis point change in the medical cost trend and a 50 basis point change in completion factors could occur in the near term.
+Unpaid claims and claim expenses include both reported claims and estimates for losses incurred but A 100 basis point increase in the medical cost trend rate would increase this liability by unpaid claims and claim expenses in Cigna Healthcare are primarily impacted by assumptions related tax, and a 50 basis point decrease in completion factors would increase this liability by approximately to completion factors and medical cost trend.
+Variation of actual results from either assumption could \$150 million, resulting in a decrease in net income of approximately \$120 million after-tax. impact the unpaid claims balance as noted below.
+A large number of factors may cause the medical Impact the unpact that the function of the fun Unpaid claims and claim expenses for the Cigna Healthcare segment as of December 31 were as follows (in millions):

-•2022 - gross \$4,176; net \$3,955 •2021 - gross \$4,261; net \$4,000
+·2022 - gross \$4,176; net \$3,955 ·2021 - gross \$4,261; net \$4,000